davidgsd/AllScan/README.md

 4. Other features that are highly requested or that seem like a good fit.

 # Release Notes
+**v0.32 2022-12-20**<br>
+GUI optimizations.
+Add default favorites file docs/favorites.ini.sample and give user option to copy this to ./favoriies.ini if no favorites.ini file was found in . or ../supermon/.

 **v0.31 2022-12-20**<br>
 Use PHP cURL lib for ASL Stats data download if present.
 Move ASL stats output messages to <p> tag under Favorites Table.

 **v0.3 2022-12-19**<br>
-Implement ASL Stats functions and color coding of Favorites Table '#' and new 'Rx%' and 'LCnt' columns.
-Color codes for '#' col: Dark Green: Node Active, Medium Green: Active, WT enabled, Red: Node is Keyed.
-Rx% refers to node's reported TxTime divided by its Uptime.
-LCnt is the reported number of Connected Links (ie. nodes/hubs/links).
+Implement ASL Stats functions, color coding of Favorites Table and new 'Rx%' and 'LCnt' columns.
 ASL APIs are limited to 30 requests/minute per IP Address.
-AllScan currently defaults to one stats request per 2.5 seconds but will reduce that frequency if over limit http code eg. 429 or another error is encountered during an API request.
+AllScan defaults to one stats request per 2.5 seconds but will reduce that frequency if over limit http code eg. 429 or another error is encountered during an API request.
+Improve handling of page reload logic after browser JS online event when node is not accessible.

-**v0.26 2022-12-19**<br>
-Implement ASL Stats API infrastructure.
-Improve handling of page reload logic after browser JS online event when node is no longer accessible.

 **v0.25 2022-12-19**<br>
-Enable automatic reading of allmon.ini file also from /etc/asterisk/, and astdb.txt file from allscan's directory or from ../supermon/ or /var/log/asterisk/.
+Enable automatic reading of astdb.txt file from allscan's directory or from ../supermon/ or /var/log/asterisk/.
+Enable automatic reading of allmon.ini file from allscan's directory or from /etc/asterisk/, ../supermon/, or ../allmon/allmon.ini.php.

-**v0.24 2022-12-18**<br>
-Enable automatic reading of allmon.ini file from allscan's directory or from ../supermon/ or ../allmon/allmon.ini.php.
 Provide detailed messages about any issues found when trying to read the file.

 **v0.23 2022-12-18**<br>
 When JS online event is received, reload page after 2 Sec delay, to automatically restart server event-stream connection after PC/browser was asleep or offline.
 Add print of astdb.txt file Last Update time.